Walter Lippmann: Career

 Lippmann was a journalist, a media critic and an amateur philosopher who tried to reconcile the tensions between liberty and democracy in a complex and modern world, as in his 1920 book Liberty and the News.
 In 1913, Lippmann, Herbert Croly, and Walter Weyl became the founding editors of The New Republic.

-During World War 1, Lippmann was commissioned a captain in the Army on June 28, 1918, and was assigned to the intelligence section of the AEF headquarters in France.
+During World War I, Lippmann was commissioned a captain in the Army on June 28, 1918, and was assigned to the intelligence section of the AEF headquarters in France.
 He was assigned to the staff of Edward M. House in October and attached to the American Commission to negotiate peace in December.
 He returned to the United States in February 1919 and was immediately discharged.

 Through his connection to House, Lippmann became an adviser to Wilson and assisted in the drafting of Wilson's Fourteen Points speech.
 He sharply criticized George Creel, whom the President appointed to head wartime propaganda efforts at the Committee on Public Information.
 While he was prepared to curb his liberal instincts because of the war, saying he had "no doctrinaire belief in free speech," he nonetheless advised Wilson that censorship should "never be entrusted to anyone who is not himself tolerant, nor to anyone who is unacquainted with the long record of folly which is the history of suppression."

 Lippmann examined the coverage of newspapers and saw many inaccuracies and other problems.
 He and Charles Merz, in a 1920 study entitled A Test of the News, stated that The New York Times coverage of the Bolshevik Revolution was biased and inaccurate.
 In addition to his newspaper column "Today and Tomorrow", he wrote several books.

-Lippmann was the first to bring the phrase "cold war" to a common currency, in his 1947 book by the same name.
+Lippmann was the first to bring the phrase "Cold War" to a common currency, in his 1947 book by the same name.

-It was Lippmann who first identified the tendency of journalists to generalize about other people based on fixed ideas.
-He argued that people, including journalists, are more apt to believe "the pictures in their heads" than to come to judgment by critical thinking.
-Humans condense ideas into symbols, he wrote, and journalism, a force quickly becoming the mass media, is an ineffective method of educating the public.
-Even if journalists did better jobs of informing the public about important issues, Lippmann believed "the mass of the reading public is not interested in learning and assimilating the results of accurate investigation."
-Citizens, he wrote, were too self-centered to care about public policy except as pertaining to pressing local issues.
+Political thought

+Lippmann saw nationalist separatism, imperialist competition, and failed states as key causes of war.
+He envisioned the eventual decline of the nation-state and its replacement with large inclusive and democratic political units.

+As solution to the problem of failed states, he proposed the creation of regional authorities to provide political control, as well as education of public opinion to build support for these regional governments.
+He called for the creation of international organizations for each crisis region in the world: "there should be in existence permanent international commissions to deal with those spots of the earth where world crises originate."

+He saw the creation of the United States in 1789 as a model for a proposed World State or supranational government, as it was possible to create a constitution to bring order to an otherwise anarchic area.
+Commerce and regular interactions between people from different nations would alleviate the adverse aspects of nationalism.